 But in Asia, a thriving illegal market casts an ominous cloud on the future of this noble work.
-Business people sell animal parts and ivory products in broad daylight while they unabashedly display conservation posters in their shops.
-In one scene a dealer proudly showcases images of his collection of rhino-horn bracelets on top of a poster on his counter featuring a cartoon of a baby rhino that was used in a campaign to raise awareness of the rhino's looming extinction.
+Business people sell animal parts and ivory products in broad daylight while displaying conservation posters in their shops unabashedly.
+In one scene, a dealer proudly showcases images of his collection of rhino-horn bracelets on top of a poster on his counter featuring a cartoon of a baby rhino that a conservation organisation used in a campaign to raise awareness of the rhino’s looming extinction.

-Watching the documentary, one wonders if the message ever hits home or if, like many bold ivory burning events in the past, this one also falls on deaf ears.
-During its making, 100,000 elephants and 5,000 rhinos reportedly died and their tusks and horns used to make ornaments, jewellery and traditional medicines.
+Watching the documentary, one wonders if the message ever hits home or if, like many bold ivory-burning events in the past, this one also falls on deaf ears.
+During its making, 100,000 elephants and 5,000 rhinos reportedly died and their tusks and horns were used to make ornaments, jewellery, and traditional medicines.